-This Strawberry Pound Cake is dense, but so moist, with wonderful pops of fresh strawberries and a delicious strawberry icing!
-It’s a great dessert for summer!
+This Strawberry Pound Cake is dense but so moist with wonderful pops of fresh strawberries and a delicious strawberry icing!
+It’s a spectacular dessert for summertime!

 STRAWBERRY POUND CAKE